kddnewton/kddnewton.github.io/_posts/2023-12-05-advent-of-prism-part-5.md

 ### Syntax sugar

 In parsers, sometimes folks refer to these kinds of operators as syntax "sugar".
 The loose definition is syntax that can be used as a more terse version of other syntax that already exists.
-As an example, in the compiler the `@foo += 1` peration is almost exactly equivalent to the "desugared" version of:
+As an example, in the compiler the `@foo += 1` operation is almost exactly equivalent to the "desugared" version of:

 ```ruby
 @foo = @foo + 1